yesarang/typed_count/README.md

 count of pages, and etc. But they are all expressed as any integral type and C++ type system does not block us converting an integral type to another integral type like casting unsigned long to int and passing count of one unit to the parameter for count of the other unit.
-So, there are chances that someone makes mistakes.
+So, there are chances that someone makes mistakes like...

+    wchar_t s{ L"ABCD" };
+	auto c = new char[wcslen(s) + 1];   // wcslen() returns size_t and new[] operator requires size_t.
+	memcpy(c, s, sizeof(s));            // Oops! sizeof(s) == 10 bytes but c has only 5 bytes.
+	                                    // memcpy just requires size_t.

+The above example is a theoretical simplified one and yet could be a very dangerous security risk: buffer overrun and in a large code base, a similar mistake can be made due to a deep call chain and the fact that size by bytes and size by wchar_t are represented as any integral type.

-This library provides a template class which can represent count of any unit but provides type safety for count of different units.
+This library provides a template class which can represent count of any unit but provides type safety for count of different units, basically defining a separate type per count of an unit.

 ## Usage